Verified eigenvalue and eigenvector computations using complex moments and the Rayleigh$\unicode{x2013}$Ritz procedure for generalized Hermitian eigenvalue problems: Introduction

+Next, we review methods in the latter category.
+Wilkinson~\cite{Wilkinson1961} and Varah~\cite{Varah1968MathComp} use Ger{\v s}hgorin's theorem~\cite{Gershgorin1931} for non-Hermitian matrices.
+Oishi~\cite{Oishi2001LAA} uses Bauer--Fike-type and Weyl-type perturbation theorems~\cite{BauerFike1960,HornJohnson2013}.
+Maruyama et al.~\cite{MaruyamaOgitaNakayaOishi2004} use Ger{\v s}hgorin's theorem, regards a given eigenvalue problem as a matrix equation, and uses a componentwise error bound~\cite{Yamamoto1984JJAM} and efficient technique~\cite{OishiRump2002NumerMath} for the matrix equation to verify all eigenvalues of generalized symmetric eigenvalue problems.
+Miyajima et al.~\cite{MiyajimaOgitaRumpOishi2010} combined techniques developed for symmetric matrices in \cite{MiyajimaOgitaOishi2005TJSIAM, MiyajimaOgitaOishi2005, MiyajimaOgitaOishi2006TJSIAM} with Rump and Wilkinson's bounds to verify all eigenpairs of generalized symmetric eigenvalue problems.
+Miyajima~\cite{Miyajima2012JCAM} improves his previous work for non-Hermitian $A$ and nonsingular non-Hermitian positive definite~$B$.
+Miyajima~\cite{Miyajima2014SIMAX} uses Brouwer's fixed-point theorem for the enclosure of the eigenvalues and invariant subspaces of generalized non-Hermitian eigenvalue problems.

 Our previous study proposes a verification method using complex moments~\cite{ImakuraMorikuniTakayasu2019JCAM}.
-This method is based on an eigensolver~\cite{SakuraiSugiura2003JCAM}, which reduces a given generalized Hermitian matrix eigenvalue problem into another generalized eigenvalue problem with block Hankel matrices, and evaluates all the errors in the reduction for verification.
+This method is based on an eigensolver~\cite{SakuraiSugiura2003JCAM}, which reduces a given generalized Hermitian eigenvalue problem into another generalized eigenvalue problem with block Hankel matrices, and evaluates all the errors in the reduction for verification.
+We call this method the Hankel matrix approach throughout.
 The errors are split into truncation errors in numerical quadrature and rounding errors.
 To evaluate the truncation error, an interval arithmetic-friendly formula is derived.
 This method is feasible even when $B$ is singular.
 Also, we develop an efficient technique to validate the solutions of linear systems of equations corresponding to each quadrature point.
-We call this method the Hankel matrix approach throughout.

 This study improves its truncation error using the Rayleigh--Ritz procedure~\cite{SakuraiTadano2007,IkegamiSakurai2010} and halves the number of quadrature points required by the Hankel matrix approach to satisfy a prescribed quadrature error.
 This Rayleigh--Ritz procedure approach inherits features of the Hankel matrix approach, such as the efficient error evaluation technique for linear systems and the parameter tuning technique.
-This approach is also feasible for singular $B$ when verifying eigenvalues.
-Numerical experiments prove the feasibility of this concept and show the performance of the proposed method.
+This approach is also feasible for singular $B$ when verifying eigenvalues and enables verifying eigenvectors.
+Moreover, as this approach relies on the verification method for multiple and nearly multiple eigenvalues~\cite{Rump2001LAA}, it can deal with those eigenvalues in the interval~$\Omega$.
+Numerical experiments prove the feasibility of this concept and show the efficiency and verification performance of the proposed method.

 This paper is organized as follows.
 Section~\ref{sec:proposed} presents the proposed method, derives computable error bounds for complex moments to justify it, and discusses implementation issues.
 Section~\ref{sec:nuex} presents experimental results to illustrate the performance of the proposed method.
 Section~\ref{sec:conc} concludes the paper.